lab7arriam/Cry_phylogeny/README.md

 - `merged.filtered_events.s70.l3.csv` -  the properties of filtered recombination events.
 The table here is needed for the annotate_clusters_consistency.py script to assess the presence of sequences from patents in recombination events;
 - `clusters_table.csv` - the composition of reference clusters with a 95% identity threshold applied;
 - `all_annotations.tsv` - the data from the IPG database (genome assemblies, species, strain, protein, and nucleotide accessions) for each Cry sequence in the deduplicated dataset with a 100% identity threshold for clusterization;
-- `mearged_length_and_id.csv` - the lengths and mean pair-wise identity for individual domain in deduplicated datasets with 100% and 95% identity thresholds, respectively;
+- `mearged_length_and_id.csv` - the lengths and mean pair-wise identity for individual domains in deduplicated datasets with 100% and 95% identity thresholds, respectively;
 - `pairs_identity_no_pat.tsv` - domain-wise pair-wise comparisons of the domain sequences within the reference dataset with a 95% identity threshold applied;
 - `full_contat.nwk` - the reference phylogenetic tree inferred from the concatenated partitioned alignment.